DavidGoedicke/Portfolio/interactiveArt.markdown

 ---

 ### Interactives
-Over the years, I've collaborated on creating interactive art pieces, from physical installations like *The Creative Mind*(TBD) to digital video works for BringYourOwnBeamer events to creating reactive theater stages.
-Some of these projects have even evolved into full-fledged apps available as mobile phone App.
+Over the years, I've collaborated on creating interactive art pieces, from physical installations like to digital video works to creating reactive theater stages.

->*(Links and images to these projects are currently still collected.)*

 ### Music
 I began playing drums at age five and composing at 17.
 I performed in various bands and orchestras until I completed my Master's degree.
 Nowadays, I focus on composing solo pieces, mainly using software like LogicPro, Cubase, and Ableton.
-I collaborate on many video projects with [Emile Harmsen](https://emielharmsen.com), providing the music, and have aspirations to venture into live music production/coding/DJing.
+I collaborate on many video projects with [Emiel Harmsen](https://emielharmsen.com), providing the music, and have aspirations to venture into live music production/coding/DJing.
 I maintain a somewhat updated [SoundCloud](https://soundcloud.com/davidgoedi) and occasionally stream live music on [YouTube](https://www.youtube.com/@makingmusicwithfriendssome4015).
 #### Code + .svg + Max .
 <figure style="float: right; width: 25%; text-align: center; padding: 10px">